Danni Baird Shows Kathryn Dennis Support While Jennifer Snowden Lashes Out At Her

 — Jennifer E. Snowden (@jsnowden1) April 10, 2017

 On the latest Southern Charm episode, viewers saw Kathryn Dennis admit to Danni Baird that she spent the summer in California in rehab.
 Danni told Kathryn that she was proud of her.
-When Danni asked Kathryn if she has seen the kids, Kathryn admitted that she has not, that Thomas has temporary full custody and that she and Thomas are not on speaking terms.
-Kathryn said that during rehab, she would sometimes just break down and collapse to the floors in tears over missing her children.
+When Danni asked Kathryn if she has seen the kids, Kathryn admitted that she has not, that Thomas has temporary full custody, and that she and Thomas are not on speaking terms.
+Kathryn said that during rehab, she would sometimes just break down and collapse to the floor in tears over missing her children.

-A flashback scene was shown of Kathryn, during the season 3 reunion show, denying Landon Clements’ accusation that she recently failed a drug test required as part of her child custody battle with Thomas Ravenel.
+A flashback scene was shown of Kathryn, during the Season 3 reunion show, denying Landon Clements’ accusation that she recently failed a drug test required as part of her child custody battle with Thomas Ravenel.

 In her confessional interview, Kathryn said that the past year has been the hardest of her life.
 She admitted that she failed the drug test.
-She confessed that she was embarrassed, humiliated and ashamed and that she disappointed herself.
+She confessed that she was embarrassed, humiliated, and ashamed and that she disappointed herself.
 She explained that while in the car with her mom, her mom told her that there was already a flight booked for her if she wanted to go to rehab in California.
 She immediately said yes and flew out to California the next day.

 On Twitter, Kathryn admitted that the scene was tough for her to film.